cdsap/Pagan/README.md

   * GE_URL: Develocty URL instance
   * GRADLE_ENTERPRISE_ACCESS_KEY: Access key required to publish Build scans
   * GE_API_KEY: Token required to retrieve GE API data
 * The summary of task path/type metrics provides data of cacheable tasks.
-If you require a report of the different tasks independent of the cacheable state you can generate it with the CLI [TaskReport](https://github.com/cdsap/TaskReport):
+If you require a complete report of the tasks independent of the cacheable state you can generate it with the CLI [TaskReport](https://github.com/cdsap/TaskReport):
 ```
 ./taskreport --api-key=$GE_API_KEY --url=$GE_URL --max-builds=200 --project=nowinandroid --requested-task=:core:network:packageDemoDebugAssets  \N